sandhyaparna/Data-Science/Overview.md

 #### ML-Algorithms
 Should have detailed model explanations
+Assumptions
+Advantages & Disadvantages
+Kinds of inputs acceptable - Categorical and Numeric Can Tragte data be categorical or should be encoded?
 Parameters - role and usage
 Cross-Validation
 Feature selection
 Feature engineering
 Data pre-processing

 #### How to interpret deep learning models -
 https://arxiv.org/pdf/1705.08498.pdf <br/>